intezer/docker-ida/README.md

 - `<host_port>` is the port that the container᾿s HTTP interface is published to the host (see [Publish port] (https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port-p-expose))
 - `<cores>` is the number of IDA worker processes.
 This number should be up to 4 workers per core in the host.
 Default is 8.

-*Note: To run multiple containers on the same host publish each container to a different host port*
+*Note: In order to run multiple containers on the same host, publish each container to a different host port*

 ## Usage
 Let's assume we started 2 IDA containers on `host-1` and `host-2` both published to port 4000.